-Via serial communication, a bus feedback value could be written in this parameter that would subsequently become part of the feedback handling system.
+Via serial communication, a bus feedback value could be written in this parameter that would subsequently become part of the feedback handling system (see Feedback handling).
 Bus feedback 2 will be added to any feedback value on terminal 54.

 Write the required bus feedback value via the serial communication.